gatsbyjs/gatsby/docs/docs/centralizing-your-sites-navigation.md

 Inside your project, locate the `src/components` folder and navigate to the `layout.js` file.
 Within this layout component you should notice a component named `StaticQuery`.

 StaticQuery is a new component introduced in Gatsby V2, which allows you to run GraphQL queries within your components, not just pages.
-It allows developers to colocate data with their components.
+It allows developers to collocate data with their components.

 Let's extend the query within this component to include the menu links, so it looks like so: